McLarenCollege/Flutter-Course-Notes/Day 9.md

 ![](screenshots/BMI%20Pink%20Thumb.png)

-4. TicTacToe app add 'X' and 'O' when tapped, Use 'times' and 'circle' icon from FontAwesome package (Overriding is allowed) (Reset not functional)
+4. TicTacToe app add 'X' and 'O' when tapped, Use 'close' icon from Flutter Icons and 'circle' icon from FontAwesome package (Overriding is allowed) (Reset button not functional is fine)

 ![](screenshots/Filled%20TicTacToe.png)